 In October 2017, we opened the initial 103 suites of our Douglas Crossing Retirement Community, in Uxbridge, Ontario.
-As a result of the robust pre-lease activity at Douglas Crossing, we accelerated our expansion plans for this community, and are well under way with the construction of a 47-suite addition that is anticipated to be completed in late 2018.
+As a result of the robust pre-lease activity at Douglas Crossing, we accelerated our expansion plans for this community with the construction of a 47-suite addition that is on track for completion in December 2018.
 As well, construction is under way on our Bolton (112 suites) and Barrie (124 suites) retirement projects, which are anticipated to open in the first and third quarters of 2019, respectively.